DaseinPhaos/alter-intro-std-rs/text/cell-readme.md

 As usual, `new` constructs a new `RefCell`, `into_inner` returns the celled value.

 `try_borrow` will try to immutably borrow the wrapped value.
 If the value is currently mutably borrowed, it would return an `Err`.
-If not, the value of the `borrow` flag would increment by 1, indicating that another immutable borrow has been made, then a custom reference type `Ref<T>` would be returned( inside an `Ok` of course).
+If not, the value of the `borrow` flag would increment by 1, indicating that another immutable borrow has been made, then a custom reference type `Ref<T>` would be returned (inside an `Ok` of course).
 It has a `panic`ing variant, `borrow`.

 `try_borrow_mut` will try to mutably borrow the wrapped value.
 Note that it only requires a statically immutable `&self`, such "interior mutable" semantics is, after all, what we've been after.
-If the value is currently being borrowed(either mutably or not), it would return an `Err`.
-If not, then the value of the `borrow` flag would increment by `1`, thena custom reference type `RefMut<T>` would be returned.
+If the value is currently being borrowed (either mutably or not), it would return an `Err`.
+If not, then the value of the `borrow` flag would be set to `WRITING`, then a custom reference type `RefMut<T>` would be returned.
 It also has a `panic`ing variant `borrow_mut`.[^borrow_state]

 [^borrow_state]: Actually `RefCell` has yet another method `borrow_state`.
 We didn't cover it in the text because it is unstable currently, and it won't be stable in any foreseeable future, as discussed in its related [issue](https://github.com/rust-lang/rust/issues/27733).
 The discussion itself, however, is worth mentioning, because it explained some general philosophy behind the interface designing of the standard library.
 Anyone interested should take a look.